EcoRegen-Alliance/DLT-Climate-hackathon-entry/README.md

 To participate or learn more about our demo and the impact of your involvement:

 1. Register for an Account: Access detailed information and interactive demos.
-2. Explore the Litepaper: Understand the depth of our strategy and technology.
+2. Explore the Litepaper at https://ecoregen.earth: Understand the depth of our strategy and technology.
 3. Choose Your Contribution Path: From financial support to development, every effort counts.

 Project Setup and Contribution